Graduate Summer Step

 Play the following video to learn more about Grad Summer Step.

 • 1 to 1:45 p.m.
-Housing check-in at McNary Service Center for those staying on campus
+Housing check-in for those staying on campus

 • 2 to 3 p.m.
 Welcome and overview of the program